suman24/neptune_final_project/readme.md

 ## Mapping of reads

-The reads can be mapped either to a reference transcriptome (all read counts) or to known sequences (desired read counts).
+The reads can be mapped either to a reference transcriptome or to known sequences using Bowtie aligner (desired read counts).

+## Generating read counts

+##